Ten Rules for Engagement

 7. Treat the Staff with Respect

-The staff for elected officials are a valuable part of the team that keeps them informed.
+The staff for elected officials are a valuable part of the team.
 They advise their members and work hard for little pay.
-They can be a great internal champion for your cause.
-Someday, they, too, may also run for political office.
+They can be a great internal champion for your cause and, someday, they may run for office themselves.

 8. Make Advocacy a Habit

-Don’t rely on one visit a year to make your case for your institution.
+Don’t rely on one visit a year to make the case for your institution.
 Keep in touch with your elected officials and their staff.
-Invite them to visit your museum.
-Make sure they are on your mailing list and/or your media list.
-Find creative ways to send the message that your museum is an important part of your community.
-Share your successes with them.
+Invite them to visit your museum and make sure they are on your mailing list and/or your media list.
+Connect with them on social media.

 9. Reward Good Work

 If your elected officials do good things for your museum, tell everyone.
-Put it in your newsletter, share it with your supporters, give them an award and don’t forget to let the media know.
+Put it in your newsletter, honor them at your next event and share it with the media.

 10. You Can Make a Difference and Ask Others to Help